 top of page

-1. Hair Health is a Systemic Metabolic Indicator
+Hair Health is a Systemic Metabolic Indicator

 Under cellular stress—driven by rapid weight loss, insulin resistance, or hormonal volatility—the body prioritizes survival over "luxury" functions.
 It directs limited resources toward the heart and brain while effectively abandoning non-essential structures like the hair follicle.

-2. The 90-Day Cycle
+The 90-Day Cycle

 The single biggest barrier to treatment adherence isn't side effects or cost—it's the frustrating "biological lag" between starting an effective intervention and actually seeing meaningful increases in visible hair density.
+What you see in the mirror today is largely the result of metabolic and follicular events that took place roughly 90 days (about three months) earlier.

-The Tri-Phasic Physiological States of Hair:
+The Tri-Phasic Physiological States of Hair

 Phase